 We also recommend downloading our mobile app (available for iOS and Android) for managing booking inquiries on the go.
 Plus, if you enable push notifications, you'll never miss a message or a customer request.

 Does your pricing change throughout the year?
 It is always best practice to change your rates when the season changes so that renters know what the most recent pricing will be and are not shocked when they get a detailed quote from you.

 If you offer standard tours or packages, you can also detail those outings and pricing in the listing description.
 This gives customers an idea of places they can visit with your boat and the costs associated with it.

 Boats that have multiple, high-quality images are rented more often than those with pixelated, unflattering photographs.
 It is always best to have a ton of extra photos instead of too few, so don't be shy and add pictures that highlight all of your boat's beauty.

-You have the opportunity to share your listing with everyone in your social network, from Facebook and Twitter to LinkedIn and Google+.
+You have the opportunity to share your listing with everyone on your social network, from Facebook and Twitter to LinkedIn and Instagram.
+Instagram is great for sharing photos and videos, connecting with renters, and showing the great experiences you offer on your boat charters.
 All it takes is a click or two, and you have expanded your audience tenfold.
 Ask them to share it with their friends.
 The more your link is shared, the more views it will receive and the higher the likelihood that it will be rented.